MicrosoftDocs/memdocs/autopilot/windows-autopilot.md

 Windows Autopilot enables you to:

 - Automatically join devices to Microsoft Entra ID or Active Directory (via Microsoft Entra hybrid join).
 For more information about the differences between these two join options, see [Introduction to device management in Microsoft Entra ID](/azure/active-directory/device-management-introduction).
-- Auto-enroll devices into MDM services, such as Microsoft Intune ([*Requires a Microsoft Entra ID P1 or P2 subscription for configuration*](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal)).
+- Auto-enroll devices into mobile device management (MDM) services, such as Microsoft Intune ([*Requires a Microsoft Entra ID P1 or P2 subscription for configuration*](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal)).
 - Create and auto-assign devices to configuration groups based on a device's profile.
-- Customize OOBE content specific to the organization.
+- Customize the out-of-box experience (OOBE) content specific to the organization.

 Existing device can also be quickly prepared for a new user with [Windows Autopilot Reset](windows-autopilot-reset.md).
 The Reset capability is also useful in break/fix scenarios to quickly bring a device back to a business-ready state.